AsahiLinux/AsahiLinux.github.io/content/about.md

 * [Sven Peter](https://github.com/svenpeter42).
 Sven has worked tirelessly on upstream Linux support for Apple's Device Address Resolution Table (DART) required for USB, PCIe, Ethernet, and Wi-Fi.
 He also added USB gadget support to m1n1, and is now working on DisplayPort and Thunderbolt support.

 Past major contributors include:

+* [Alyssa Rosenzweig](https://alyssarosenzweig.ca/), GPU lead.
+Alyssa is a Linux graphics hacker.
+After reverse-engineering the Arm Mali GPUs and building the free Panfrost driver for them, she did the same magic trick on the Apple GPU and built the userspace Asahi graphics drivers.

 * [Asahi Lina](https://github.com/asahilina), GPU kernel sourceress.
 Lina joined the team to reverse engineer the M1 GPU kernel interface, and found herself writing the world's first Rust Linux GPU kernel driver.
 Outside of GPUs, she sometimes hacks on open source VTuber tooling and infrastructure.